Handigodu syndrome

 Handigodu syndrome is a rare and painful osteoarthritic disorder endemic to the Malnad region in the state of Karnataka, India.
-Also known as Handigodu Joint Disease, it derives its name from the village of Handigodu in the Sagara taluk of the Shimoga district of Karnataka where it was first noticed.
+Also known as Handigodu joint disease, it derives its name from the village of Handigodu in the Sagara taluk of the Shimoga district of Karnataka where it was first noticed.
 This disease currently has no cure.
-Scientifically it is termed as Endemic Familial Arthritis of Malnad.
+Scientifically it is termed Endemic Familial Arthritis of Malnad.
 Since the day it was discovered, it has claimed over 1000 lives and has left many people crippled.
 Apart from Sagara taluk, the disease has also been reported from the Koppa, Narasimharajapura and Sringeri taluks of Chikkamagaluru district.

 Symptoms and signs

 Symptoms of the disease are an acute pain and swelling in the hips and knee joints.
 Some of the other characteristics of this disease are dwarfism from birth, deformation of the limbs after age seven and death as early as between 25 and 30 years or even younger.
 Depending on the mobility of the affected patients, the disease has been identified with three severities: in mild to moderate cases, the patient is able to walk with difficulty, in severe cases mobility is very restricted, whereas in acute cases the limbs are bent and badly crippled making the patients crawl.